FRI-Computational-Materials/haptic-device/SHAKING.md

     - If it switches to another direction too quickly, greatly reduce magnitude.
     - Try threshold damping the acceleration?
 It's rapid acceleration that's
     - causing the shaking.

+### TEST CASES FOR Damping

+Having V: 0.99 causes it to be quite jerky in rearranging into optimal structure.

+F: 0.01, A: 1.0
+  - If velocity ~ 1 (>0.99) will randomly cluster and float off from center.

+F: 0.01, V: 1.0
+  - Same with acceleration - becomes very slow if below 0.8 or so.

+### CURRENT OPTIMAL

+F: 0.01, V: 0.99, A: 0.99